maestro-server/webdocs/docs/userguide/cloud_inventory/confsettings.rst

 Regions and zones
 -----------------

-You can add a new regions and zones, go to ``settings -> regions and zones``:
+You can add a new region and/or a zone, go to ``settings -> regions and zones``:

 ------------

 .. image:: ../../_static/screen/rr_1.png
    :alt: Maestro Server - Zones

-The default regions and zones options.
+The default regions and zones.